 Nairobi National Museum

-Nairobi National Museum is a gateway to the country’s rich heritage, showcasing a diverse collection that spans prehistoric artifacts, ethnographic exhibits, and contemporary African art.
+If you want to dive deeper into the rich Kenyan history of its vibrant capital, I recommend hopping on a private Nairobi City Tour.
+Nairobi National Museum is a great stop on any city tour, showcasing a diverse collection that spans prehistoric artifacts, ethnographic exhibits, and contemporary African art.

 Ole Sereni Hotel Rooftop

-This rooftop provides an unparalleled view of the park’s vast savannahs, acacia-dotted plains, and the iconic backdrop of the city skyline.
+Perched atop the Ole Sereni Hotel, the rooftop offers a mesmerizing panorama of Nairobi National Park.
 I came here for sunset and saw ostriches, Gray Crowned Cranes and other birds roaming around.
 The sight of wildlife roaming freely against the Nairobi skyline creates one of the must-see spots on your 10-day Kenya itinerary that you cannot miss!

 Lamu Island – 2 Days